Chen-micslab/Deep4D/README.md

 --filename: Test data name, which was also encoded with step 2.
 ## License
 Deep4D is distributed under an Apache License.
 See the LICENSE file for details.
+## Contacts
+Please report any problems directly to the github issue tracker.
+Also, you can send feedback to 1019524103@qq.com.